szze/SpecFlowPlus-Resources/Excel-Feature-File-Format.md

 </tr>
 <tr>
 <td>Scenario title</td>
-<td>The name of the sheet or a line in the top of the sheet with the first cell as `Scenario:` or `Scenario Outline:` and followed by a cell with the title text.
-The Excel sheet names can contain maximum 31 characters, so for longer scenario titles, you have to use the second option.</td>
+<td>Taken from either the name of the sheet, or can be defined in the first cell (top left) using `Scenario:` or `Scenario Outline:` followed by the title in the next cell.
+Excel sheet names can contain a maximum of 31 characters, so for longer scenario titles, you need to use the second option.</td>
 </tr>
 <tr>
 <td>Scenario tags</td>
-<td>One ore more lines in the tip of the sheet with cells containing tags, including the leading `@`.
-The tags can be split to multiple cells or separated with whitespace.</td>
+<td>Defined in one or more lines at the top of the sheet.
+Include the leading '@' in your tags.
+Tags can either be entered in a single cell and separated using whitespace, or entered in multiple cells..</td>
 </tr>
 <tr>
 <td>Scenario steps (Given/When/Then)</td>
-<td>Rows in the scenario sheet.
-The step text can be split to multiple cells, but this is optional.
-The entire step, including the step keyword can be placed into a single cell.
-By splitting the step text to multiple cells, you can better use formulas inside the step and you can format the scenario better.</td>
+<td>Each scenario step must be on a separate row.
+The step's text can be split over multiple cells or entered in a single cell.
+Splitting the text over multiple cells allows you to use formulas easily, and generally makes it easier to format the scenario's steps.</td>
 </tr>
 <tr>
 <td>DataTable step argument</td>
-<td>You can easily provide a table argument (called DataTable in Gherkin) to your steps.
-To describe the DataTable cells, just add rows after the step row and use the Excel cells.
-The cells used as DataTable need to be "indented" by one column, ie. the first cell has to be left empty.
+<td>You can define a table argument (called DataTable in Gherkin) for your steps.
+To define a DataTable, add the rows after the step and indent each row of the DataTable by one column (i.e. the first cell must be empty).
 </td>
 </tr>
 <tr>
 <td>DocString step argument</td>
-<td>You can add multi-line text argument (called DocString in Gherkin) to your steps.
-For that, leave the first cell empty in the row below the step row, and include the DocString parameter in the second cell (including newlines).
-The DocString argument cannot be split to multiple cells currently.</td>
+<td>You can add multi-line text arguments (called DocString in Gherkin) to your steps.
+To do so, leave the first cell empty in the row after a step, and include the DocString parameter in the second cell (including newlines).
+The DocString argument cannot be split over multiple cells.</td>
 </tr>
 <tr>
 <td>Background</td>